President Buhari: Political, religious leaders fueling insecurity | TODAY.NG

-President Muhammadu Buhari says most instances of inter-communal and inter-religious strife and violence were and are still being sponsored or incited by ethnic, political or religious leaders.
+President Muhammadu Buhari has accused ethnic, political and religious leaders of sponsoring and inciting inter-communal and inter-religious strife and violence in the country.

-The President, who stated this in his Democracy Day address on Wednesday in Abuja, said that the leaders were hoping to benefit by “exploiting our divisions and fault lines, thereby weakening our country’’.
+The president, in his Democracy Day address in Abuja, said the leaders were hoping to benefit by “exploiting our divisions and fault lines, thereby weakening our country.’’

+He vowed to crack down on those instigating violence and social unrest in the country

+He also warned those with corrupt tendencies to have a change of heart or be dealt with according to the provisions of the law.

 He noted that in spite of activities of the saboteurs, his government had remained focused in fulfilling the campaign promises in the areas of security, economy and fighting corruption.